monologuemind/lua-twitch-chat/README.md

     - Attempt at converting images into icons for an icon font (large SVG paths and either lack of or no color/multi-color support)
     - Looked at image rendering in terminals (nothing consistent between terminal options)
 - [ ] Figure out how to handle the rust portion of this plugin (precompile, or add instructions for user to compile)
-- [ ] Add support joining multiple channels at a time
+- [ ] Add support for joining multiple channels at a time
-- [ ] Add support sending messages in channels (including commands)
+- [ ] Add support for sending messages in channels (including commands)
-- [ ] Add support a combined view of the multiple channels
+- [ ] Add support for a combined view of the multiple channels
 - [ ] Look into neovim feature hacks ("hover" over user and reply/ban/timeout)
 - [ ] Additional Twitch API support (there is a lot that this could be broken down into)